 STEP 6: Look back and ahead.
-Besides comparing the complex exercise the control, the researchers also compared a simple exercise (running on a treadmill) to the control and did not find a significant difference.
+Besides comparing the complex exercise to the control, the researchers also compared a simple exercise (running on a treadmill) to the control and did not find a significant difference.
 They showed that both exercises were done at similar intensity levels, leading them to believe that the cognitive aspects of playing badminton made the difference.

-11. A limitation that they brought up was that the badminton intervention differed from a real badminton match because they did not keep score, so no victory or defeat was determined.
+11. A limitation that they brought up was that the badminton intervention differed from a real badminton match because they did not keep score, and thus did not determine a winner.
 They also pointed out that the participants were not experienced badminton players.
 Why do you think these two things are considered limitations?